Alligators eat lots of things. These prehistoric artifacts were an unusual snack

-(CNN)Discovering prehistoric artifacts amazing enough.
+(CNN)Discovering prehistoric artifacts is amazing enough.
 But finding them deep in the belly of a massive alligator -- that's something else.

 Shane Smith, owner of Red Antler Processing in Yazoo City, Mississippi, was digging through the stomach of a 13-foot-5-inch alligator when he found a couple of objects he just couldn't place.
 The animal was brought in for processing of its meat and skin.